SteliosVakoufis/spring-boot-crud-api-exercise/README.md

 # spring-boot-crud-api-exercise
-A WebApi exercise for Java with Spring boot
+WebApi exercise for Java with Spring boot

-A user can make api calls to interact with a mysql database.
+In this exercise the user can make api calls to interact with a mysql database.

-A repository is initialized to access a table inside our database which allows us to have basic CRUD functionalities via api calls.
+This is done by initializing a repository to access a table inside our database which allows us to have basic CRUD functionalities via api calls.

 Appropriate exceptions are thrown if any error occurs.